-A house that probably dates from the 1960's with great views over the roof tops of Abergavenny, Sugar Loaf Mountain and The Blorenge Mountain.
+The perfect base for a small family with great views over the roof tops of Abergavenny, Sugar Loaf Mountain and The Blorenge Mountain.
 A very comfortable and convenient place to stay, close to the centre of Abergavenny in a quiet residential area.
 The house is within very easy reach of both train station, bus station the local shops and supermarkets.

 Sleeps 4 - 3 bedrooms 2 shower /bathrooms

-Very large Utility Room with a fridge and a freezer, washing machine and a tumble dryer.
+Very large utility room with a fridge and a freezer, washing machine and a tumble dryer.

 Ample safe lock up storage for mountain bikes etc.